computacao-grafica-unisinos-2019-2/littlelionman/README.md

 * /usr/local/lib
 * /usr/local/include

+To run this project you need the following libraries / includes installed on the above mentioned folders:

+* CMake
+* OpenGL
+* GLW
+* GLM
+* GLEW
+* GLFW3
+* SOIL

+For most of them, you can use homebrew.

-brew install cmake
+//brew install cmake
-brew install glew
+//brew install glew

 # Parking Lot